Ignia/Workbench/DeconstructedWebApi/README.md

 - `/Odata/Posts(5)`
 - `/OData/Comments(10)`

 > *Note:* The Web API OData implementation does not support selecting individual records from entity relationships.
 For instance, `/Odata/Posts(5)/Comments` is allowed, but `/Odata/Posts(5)/Comments(1)` will return an error.
-Instead, this would need to be retrieved using `/Odata/Comments(1)`.
+Instead, this would need to be retrieved using `/Odata/Comments(1)` ()

 ## Web API

+> *Note:* The following is simply intended to provide a quick overview of the out-of-the-box endpoints associated with the Web API 2.x project.
+There are many available resources that provide more thorough investigation of these endpoints elsewhere on the internet.

 ### Endpoints
 The following endpoints are defined by the out-of-the-box Web API 2.x project template:
 - `/API/Account/UserInfo`\*